What Is The Difference Between Fasting And Caloric Restriction?

 The weather in Death Valley, California should be perfect with a yearly average temperature of 25 Celsius.
 Yet, most residents would hardly call the temperature idyllic.
 Summers are scorching hot, and winters are uncomfortably cold.

-You can easily drown crossing a river that, on average, is only 2 feet deep.
-If most of the river is 1 foot deep and one section is 10 feet deep, then you will not safely cross.
-Jumping off a 1 foot wall 1000 times is far different than jumping off a 1000-foot wall once.
+You can easily drown crossing a river that, on average, is only 2 ft deep.
+If most of the river is 1 ft deep and one section is 10 ft deep, then you will not cross safely.
+Jumping off a 1 ft wall 1,000 times is far different than jumping off a 1,000 ft wall once.

-In a week’s weather, there is a huge difference between having 7 grey, drizzling days with 1 inch of rain each and having 6 sunny, gorgeous days with 1 day of heavy thundershowers.
+In a week’s weather, there is a huge difference between having 7 grey, drizzling days with 1 inch of rain each than having 6 sunny, gorgeous days with 1 day of heavy thundershowers.

-It’s obvious in all these examples that overall averages only tell one part of the tale, and often, understanding frequency is paramount.
-So why would we assume that reducing 300 calories per day over 1 week is the same as reducing 2100 calories over a single day?
+It’s obvious in all of these examples that overall averages only tell one part of the tale, and often, understanding frequency is paramount.
+So, why would we assume that reducing 300 calories per day over 1 week is the same as reducing 2,100 calories over a single day?
 The difference between the two is the knife-edge between success and failure.

 The portion control strategy of constant caloric reduction is the most common dietary approach recommended by nutritional authorities for both weight loss and type 2 diabetes.
 Advocates suggest that reducing daily caloric consumption by 500 calories will trigger weight loss of approximately one pound of fat per week.